lu7did/ADX-rp2040/README.md

 Like the standard ADX transceiver the design carries four (4) LED to signal the transceiver state:

-* WSPR LED, to signal WSPR mode, band1 in band setting operation, calibration mode and terminal mode.
+* **WSPR LED**, to signal WSPR mode, band1 in band setting operation, calibration mode and terminal mode.
 Also frequency indicator in CW mode.
-* JS8 LED, to signal JS8 mode, band2 in band setting operation, end of calibration mode and terminal mode.
+* **JS8 LED**, to signal JS8 mode, band2 in band setting operation, end of calibration mode and terminal mode.
 Also frequency indicator in CW mode.
-* FT4 LED, to signal FT4 mode, band3 in band setting operation, end of calibration mode and terminal mode.
+* **FT4 LED**, to signal FT4 mode, band3 in band setting operation, end of calibration mode and terminal mode.
 Also frequency indicator in CW mode.
-* FT8 LED, to signal FT8 mode, band4 in band setting operation, end of calibration mode and terminal mode.
+* **FT8 LED**, to signal FT8 mode, band4 in band setting operation, end of calibration mode and terminal mode.
 Also frequency indicator in CW mode.
-* TX LED, to signal transmission, band setting operation, end of calibration mode and terminal mode, watchdog activated, also keying in CW mode.
+* **TX LED**, to signal transmission, band setting operation, end of calibration mode and terminal mode, watchdog activated, also keying in CW mode.
 ```
 ¡WARNING!
-Due to the smaller drawing capability and lower output voltage of the GPIO pins 3mm red LED are recommended for all four.
+Due to the smaller drawing capability and lower output voltage of the GPIO pins 3mm red LED are
+recommended for all five positions
 ```

 ### Si5351